marko-knoebl/slides/sections/react/20-state/23-data-management-without-mutations-en.md

 the `.map` method:

-- derives a new value for each entry in an array
+- creates a new value for each entry in an array
+- uses a function to specify the "transformation" of each entry
 - returns a new array with those values

 ```js